-Play With Dangerous Animals
+Play with Dangerous Animals

-When it comes to wild life, Australia and New Zealand are as different as they can be.
+When it comes to wildlife, Australia and New Zealand are as different as they can be.

-In Australia you can dive with sharks, go on crocodile safaris and visit numerous places showcasing the creepy spiders and snakes you can find in the bush.
+In Australia, you can dive with sharks, go on crocodile safaris, and visit numerous places showcasing the creepy spiders and snakes you can find in the bush.